WM price target raised to $250 from $235 at Truist

-Truist raised the firm’s price target on WM (WM) to $250 from $235 and keeps a Buy rating on the shares following “upside” Q3 results.
-The firm said the quarter and FY24 guidance raise was driven by “stronger” performance in the solid waste business.
-Truist told investors in a research note that it could envision modest 2025 accretion from the Stericycle acquisition as an incremental tailwind and added that the firm was “encouraged” to hear a slightly more bullish view on potential cost synergies than previously communicated.
+Truist raised the firm’s price target on WM (WM) to $250 from $235 and keeps a Buy rating on the shares.
+The company reported upside Q3 results and raised the 2024 outlook, driven by stronger performance in the core Solid Waste business, and the firm was encouraged to hear a slightly more bullish view on potential cost synergies post-close of Stericycle (SRCL) acquisition, which remains on track, the analyst tells investors in a research note.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>